 Danny De La Paz,

 This epic depiction of thirty years of Chicano gang life in Los Angeles focuses on a teen named Santana who, with his friends Mundo and the Caucasian-but-acting-Hispanic J.D., form their own gang and are soon arrested for a break-in.
 Santana gets into trouble again and goes straight from reform school to prison, spending eighteen years there, and becoming leader of a powerful gang, both inside and outside the prison, while there.
 When he is finally released, he tries to make sense of the violence in his life, in a world much changed from when last he was in it.
 Written by

 Gary Dickerson <email@example.com>

-When the Mexican inmates are walking up with the mop and bucket to assassinate the African-American inmate, it shows the African-American inmate laying in just a t-shirt on his bed and in the next scene after hes caught on fire he's wearing his long sleeve button up.
+When the Mexican inmates are walking up with the mop and bucket to assassinate the African-American inmate, it shows the African-American inmate lying in just a t-shirt on his bed.
+In the next scene, after he's caught on fire, he's wearing his long sleeve button up.
 See more »

 [...]
 See more »